 The vitamin A found in milk is found in milk fat.
-When milk is skimmed to reduce the fat content, the process also reduces the amount of vitamin A. Therefore vitamin A (Palmitate) is added back into lower fat milks.
+When milk is skimmed to reduce the fat content, the process also reduces the amount of vitamin A. Therefore vitamin A (Palmitate) is added back into lower-fat milks.

 Questions about Homogenization

-Age 4 to 8: the daily calcium requirement is 1000 mg Age 9 to 18: 1300 mg.
-Age 19 to 50: 1000 mg Age 50+: 1200 mg Pregnant or lactating women 18+: 1000 mg For more information, go to www.osteoporosis.ca.
+From age 4 to 8, the daily calcium requirement is 1000 mg.
+From age 9 to 18, it is 1300 mg.
+From age 19 to 50, it is 1000 mg.
+For people aged 50+, it is 1200 mg.
+For pregnant or lactating women 18+ years old, it is 1000 mg.
+For more information, go to www.osteoporosis.ca.

 Dairy products such as milk, cheese and yogurt are excellent sources of calcium because they contain high amounts of calcium that are easily absorbed by the body.
 Skim milk products provide as much calcium as whole milk with the added advantage of less fat and cholesterol.
-Salmon and sardines with bones in, tofu and beans are also good sources of calcium.
+Salmon and sardines (with bones in), tofu and beans are also good sources of calcium.

-As all body cells need calcium to function properly, it also helps maintain a normal heartbeat, regulates blood pressure and can help reduce the risk of high blood pressure.
-It’s important for normal blood clotting, helps to control muscle contraction and relaxation, and is essential for the proper functioning of the nervous system.
+As all our body cells need calcium to function properly, it also helps maintain a normal heartbeat, regulates blood pressure and can help reduce the risk of high blood pressure.
+It’s important for normal blood clotting, helps control muscle contraction and relaxation, and is essential for the proper functioning of the nervous system.

 Yes.
 The bacterial cultures in yogurt produce the enzyme lactase, which helps the digestion of lactose.
-These active cultures can also help restore the balance of bacterial flora, which is naturally present in the intestine.
+These active cultures can also help restore the balance of bacterial flora, naturally present in the intestine.
 In addition, yogurt is rich in calcium, phosphorus and the B vitamins.